-Q When scientists gather evidence to figure something out, they often draw and write their observations and ideas to keep track of them.

-Display a copy of the Science Notebook.

-Q As we work as scientists, we will draw and write our ideas in this notebook.
+When scientists gather evidence to figure something out, they often draw and write their observations and ideas to keep track of them.
+Display a copy of the Science Notebook. \mathbb{Q} As we work as scientists, we will draw and write our ideas in this notebook.
 You will each get your own notebook.

-Open to the first page.

-\bigcirc On these pages, we will draw our ideas about what's making the noises we hear.
+Open to the first page. \mathbb{Q} On these pages, we will draw our ideas about what's making the noises we hear.
 Show students that all the pages are the same.
 Then, show students where they will write their names on the cover.

-4. Play the first sound recording you selected and model thinking and drawing.
-Think aloud to model considering what makes the noise by providing an example.

-C That noise sounds a lot like the noise I hear when my neighbor's dog barks.
+- 4. Play the first sound recording you selected and model thinking and drawing.
+Think aloud to model considering what makes the noise by providing an example. - That noise sounds a lot like the noise I hear when my neighbor's dog barks.
 I think a dog is making that noise.
-I'm going to draw a dog in the box on this page.
+I'm going to draw a dog in the box on this page. - 44 Amplify Science Transitional Kindergarten © The Regents of the University of California.
+All rights reserved.